cburgmer/cjklib/cjklibdoc/installing.rst

 MySQL < 5.5 doesn't support full UTF-8, and uses a version with max 3 bytes, so characters outside the Basic Multilingual Plane (BMP) can't be encoded.
-Building the Unihan database thus might result in warnings, characters above ``0xFFFF`` can't be built at all.
+Building the Unihan database thus might result in warnings, characters above U+FFFF can't be built at all.
 You need to disable building the full character range by setting ``wideBuild`` to ``False`` in ``cjklib.conf`` before building.
 Alternatively pass ``--wideBuild=False`` to ``buildcjkdb``.